 Please remember the above is not an exhaustive list of the topics that may appear in Section C, virtually the whole of the syllabus may be examined here.

 Many of the above points and observations are illustrated by the September 2016 Specimen Exam.
 It is largely based on adaptations of past questions which illustrate the implementation of changes to the structure of the exam.
 In particular, candidates should observe how some of the multiple choice questions and cases (Sections A and B) are based on what were previously long questions.

 I hope the above will be of assistance to candidates and tutors.
-This article should be read in conjunction with other related published material including the Syllabus, Study Guide, and Specimen Exam.
+This article should be read in conjunction with other related published material including the syllabus, study guide, and past exams and question practice.

 Written by a member of the F7 examining team